 Retro décor, a post-war success story

-In the furniture field, the retro look refers to contemporary models produced by designers mostly after the Second World War and up to the 1980s.
-In contrast to Vintage furniture, for trendy retro interivintage furnitureor design, which draws its inspiration more from times gone by, retro furniture is frequently characterized by its originality and highly-distinctive shapes, typical of contemporary design.
+In the furniture field, the retro style refers to contemporary models produced by designers mostly after the Second World War and up to the 1980s.
+In contrast to Vintage furniture, for trendy retro style interior vintage furniture or design, which draws its inspiration more from times gone by, retro style furniture is frequently characterized by its originality and highly-distinctive shapes, typical of contemporary design.

 After the end of World War Two, France, along with other countries which had been devastated by the conflict, began a gradual process of post-war reconstruction.
 This brought with it a period of strong economic growth, which lasted until the mid-1970s.
 The 'Trente Glorieuses' (thirty glorious years), promised great things, including, at last, a new-found sense of hope.
 This was a time ripe for change and regeneration.
 Over the years, new literary and artistic movements emerged, encouraging a real open-mindedness.
 Creativity and innovation were in the air.
 Strong social movements and values were part of the warp and woof of everyday life.

 This period of reconstruction also boosted the furniture industry.
 It was out with traditional, heavy furniture items and in with novelty and innovative designs.
-Designers were ready to be daring, giving rise to designer chairs, minimalist wooden tables, and a whole range of retro decorative items.>
+Designers were ready to be daring, giving rise to designer retro chairs, a minimalist wooden scandinavian table, and a whole range of retro decorative items.

 The originality of retro design